Try everything: wood, pencil, ink, oil, acrylic.

-Drawing and painting is a major offered in the four-year bachelor of fine arts degree program.
-Our BFA curriculum is rooted by the
+Drawing and painting is a major offered in the four-year BFA degree program.
+Our BFA curriculum is rooted by

 DRPT 2000 Introduction to Painting 3

 In this course, students learn basic oil painting techniques through studio paintings rooted in direct observation.
 Applied color theory, understanding different palettes (color choices), use of critical language, direct painting techniques, and studio safety practices are covered.
 Studio practice includes the still life and model.
 Group and individual critique, lectures, slide lectures, demonstrations, and museum visits round out the course.